appclacks/mirabelle/site/mirabelle/content/howto/action-io-ref/_index.md

 ## Actions

-The [generated documentation](/generated-doc/mirabelle.action.html) from the code contains explanations about the available actions.
+The [generated documentation](/generated-doc/mirabelle.action.html) from the code contains explanations and examples about the available actions.
 Here is the list:

 - above-dt
+- aggr-sum
 - async-queue!
 - below-dt
 - between-dt